thephpleague/csv/docs/9.0/connections/controls.md

 ## The escape character

-This is PHP specific control character which sometimes interfere with CSV parsing and writing.
-It is recommended in version preceding `9.2.0` to never change its default value unless you do understand its usage and its consequences.
+This is a PHP specific control character which sometimes interferes with CSV parsing and writing.
+It is recommended in versions preceding `9.2.0` to never change its default value unless you do understand its usage and its consequences.

 ### Description